Sei-Yong/SEIYONG/README.md

 🔗 [Click here to Access **BIONOTE ANTIBODY PLATFORM DESIGN TEAM TOOLS**](https://sei-yong.github.io/BIONOTE-AP/AP-000-Main.html)

 ⚠️ Please note:
-Some tools, such as the **SASA Calculator, Sigmoid Curve Fitting Tool** require the backend server to be running in order to be accessed.
+Access to certain tools, such as the **SASA Calculator, Sigmoid Curve Fitting Tool, Antibody Numbering analysis tool and PetAbDesigner**, requires the backend server to be running and is restricted to users within the BIONOTE network.